-By Sonia Alvarado and Kirstie Perrotta, MPH, MotherToBaby California
+By Kirstie Perrotta, MPH and Sonia Alvarado, MotherToBaby California

 Q. What is in the air from the fires?

 A wildfire produces particulate matter (a combination of dirt, soil dust, pollens, molds, ashes, and soot), in addition to other chemicals.
-The wildfire smoke also contains carbon monoxide.
 The particulate matter can be different sizes.
 Particles less than 10 micrometers in diameter pose the greatest problems, because they can get deep into your lungs, and some may even enter your bloodstream.
-Exposure to smoke can cause you to experience difficulty breathing, irritation in the throat, and burning in the eyes.
-The closer you are to the fire, the more exposure you have, therefore, getting away from the fire as soon as possible is important.
+Contents of the smoke can vary based on what is being burned.
+In some instances, wildfire smoke can contain heavy metals such as lead.
+Wildfire smoke also contains carbon monoxide.

 Q. I’m pregnant.
 How does the particulate matter affect my pregnancy?
 What about the carbon monoxide?

 Experts tell us that the smaller the particulate matter, the worse the effects on health, including difficulty breathing, aggravated asthma, and increased risk of heart attack and death due to respiratory and cardiovascular problems.
-Although we do not know enough about how exposure to particulates can impact a pregnancy, it makes sense for all individuals to take extra precautions to reduce their exposure.
+Although we do not know enough about how exposure to particulates can impact a pregnancy, it makes sense for all individuals to take extra precautions to reduce their exposure to wildfire smoke.

 Carbon monoxide is a gas that enters into the lungs and blood, and displaces oxygen to both mom and baby.
 The greater the exposure and the longer the exposure, the higher the risk.
 Studies suggest that there may be a higher chance of birth defects when a woman is exposed to carbon monoxide in the first trimester, but more studies are needed.
-Other studies have found an association between exposure to wildfire smoke and a decrease in baby’s birth weight.
-However this finding may be more related to the stress a woman experiences during a fire, or a combination of factors, than the actual smoke exposure.
+Other studies have found that exposure to wildfire smoke can increase the risk for preterm delivery and low birth weight.
+However, this finding may be more related to the stress a woman experiences during a fire, or a combination of factors, than the actual smoke exposure.
 Again, more research is needed.